ddc-java/ddc-day-book/content/formatting.md

 ##### What to notice
 {:.no_toc}

+{: data-lang-group="syntax" data-lang-label="Java" }
 - In method, field, and variable declarations in Java, the _type_ **always** comes before the _name_.

-- Every class, interface, and method must have its implementation body enclosed in braces.
+- Every `class`, `interface`, and method must have its implementation body enclosed in braces.
-{: data-lang-group="syntax" data-lang-label="Java" }

-- In method, field, and variable declarations in Kotlin, the _type_ **follows** the _name_, separated from it by the colon character (`-`).
-- If the return value of a Kotlin function can be expressed in a single statement, the function body can be written without braces, and with an equal sign between the declaration and the body statement.
 {: data-lang-group="syntax" data-lang-label="Kotlin" }
+- In method, field, and variable declarations in Kotlin, the _type_ **follows** the _name_, separated from it by the colon character (`:`).

+- If the return value of a Kotlin function can be expressed in a single statement, the function body can be written without braces, and with an equal sign (`=`) between the declaration and the body statement.

 ## Blockquotes